INDIVIDUAL AND PROVISIONAL LICENSE RENEWALS

 If you renewed online and did not receive your license in the mail, contact the TFSC immediately.
 You must be able to provide the transaction receipt received upon completion of renewal online or the TFSC cannot trace the renewal.

 The TFSC does not staff the online renewal center and online helpdesk.
 The HPC help-desk states it can take multiple days to respond to a help ticket, especially near the end of the month.
 The help-desk only responds to emailed help requests.
-TFSC licensing staff is able to help with resetting passwords or emails for the online renewal system.
+TFSC licensing staff is able to help with resetting passwords or the online renewal system.
 Contact Nikki Smith at firstname.lastname@example.org for assistance.

 Licensees may also renew using the following paper applications: